-DoFs are discussed.
+The measurement results described above only show the diagonal transfer functions, looking at the same DoFs as those of the excitation.
+Here the couplings between other DoFs are discussed.
 Figure 8.5 shows the transfer functions from the TM longitudinal actuator to the TM motions including other DoFs than longitudinal.
 Since the actuators are diagonalized at a low frequency, amplitudes of the off-diagonal transfer functions are much lower than that of the diagonal one (few %) at low frequencies.
-On the other hand, the transfer functions around and above the resonant frequencies show larger coupling ( $\sim 10\%$ at 10 Hz).
+On the other hand, the transfer functions around and above the resonant frequencies show larger coupling (~10% at 10 Hz).

 The following tables show magnitude of coupling coefficients (amplitudes of transfer functions) at a low frequency (10 mHz) and a high frequency (10 Hz).
 The response about IM and TM actuators shows small coupling to other DoFs at the low frequency owing to the actuator diagonalization.
 The response of IM actuators shows large couplings at the high frequency.
 Especially couplings from rotational actuators (R, P and Y) to some DoFs are huge.
 The couplings to the longitudinal motions could be problematic since they can cause control noise coupling to the interferometer signals.
-The control noise coupling to the TM longutidinal displacement will be further discussed later.
+The control noise coupling to the TM longutidinal displacement will be further discussed in section ??.
 Regardless of the diagonalization, the couplings of F0 actuators are huge at low frequencies.
 This is because the diagonalization confition of the F0 actuators easily changes after a large movement of the IP stage due to the hystheretic behavior of the IP, and thus one cannot diagonalize the F0 actuators precisely.
 In this condition, the low frequency control signal in a certain DoF induces large displacement of the IP stage in other DoFs.
 However, the stage motions at low frequencies are robustly locked by feedback controls in all three DoFs and such movement is suppressed by control loops in other DoFs.
-As long as the IP stage is locked in all three DoFs, the low frequency couplings do not affect the stability or feasibility of the control.
+As long as the IP stage is locked in all three DoFs, the low frequency couplings do not affect the stability or feasiblity of the control.